LanceAndrei04/ideas.ai/README.md

 5. Save or export the final mind map.

 ---

-### 🔄 Additional Tools

-- **Quick Search** – Instantly locate notes or keywords across all sections.
-- **Organize** – Group related content into folders or categories for easier access.

----

 ## XI.
 Conclusion

 <p align="justify">The developed system shows the transformational potential of an AI-driven system whose purpose is to help students develop ideas within educational contexts.
 QHub, Notebook, Workspace, and Mindmap show how AI can be effectively incorporated into educational processes to encourage students in critical and creative thinking.</p>